Adedoyin-DataAnalyst/My-Data-Analysis-and-Visualization-Projects/README.md

 - Health Insurance Coverage Report: This dashboard displays the health insurance rate in 51 states in the United states
 - Supply Chain Optimization for an FMCG Company: Analyzed the demand pattern in different pockets of the country so management can drive the advertising campaign, particularly in those pockets.
 - World Energy Consumption: Analyszed the consumption rate by different countries based on various factors
-- Sales Dashbiard: Analyzed the various target by regions and sales person using excel and tableau
 - WHO COVID-19 Report: Dataset from WHO based on COVID cases by countries
 - NCDC COVID-19 Analysis: NCDC dataset based on Nigeria COVID Cases